codeweavers/fed-graduate-role/README.md

  - xl xxl etc. means the screen size
  - Breakpoints - comes with 6 predefined breakpoints (but you can customise them - but not v wise)
  - 3x elements: container, row + column
  - Has margins.
-If you want the column to span the whole width, use class="container-fluid border"
+If you want the column to span the whole width, use `class="container-fluid border"`
- - Or, if you want to mix it, you can use class="container-md border" (creates a min. width it will span across)
+ - Or, if you want to mix it, you can use `class="container-md border"` (creates a min. width it will span across)
  - Rows = not much you can change about these
- - .col creates a column div
+ - `.col` creates a column div
  - I can now add rows and columns!
  - How can I create columns of a set size and breakpoint?
-E.g class="col-lg-8 col-md-6"
+E.g `class="col-lg-8 col-md-6"`

  ### PM
  - Have come back after lunch and am thinking it would be wise to focus on my MVP + wireframe and come back to the Bootleg tutorial once I need it in more granular detail: https://www.youtube.com/watch?v=-qfEOE4vtxE

- ### What is my MVP? 👀
+ ### What is my MVP? ✅
  Step 1: Build a page to display all available Pokémon using the GET request.
 User should be able to navigate through the result in blocks of 50 (see earlier notes re: Pagination).
 The page must be reloadable and shareable (e.g. https://myapp.co.uk/pokemon-directory?page=4 should hydrate the UI correctly showing the Pokémon results 150-200)
  1. I need to build a page that displays all of the Pokémon.

  Step 2: Build a page displaying information about the Pokémon using the GET request.
 This should be accessed by clicking a Pokémon result from Step 1.
 This page should be reloadable and shareable (e.g. https://myapp.co.uk/pokemon/{id} should hydrate the UI correctly with the details for the Pokémon ID in the app URL)

+ It would be fun to display this in a Pokédex-style format.
+How do I do this? 🤔

  Stretch Goals: Add more functionality/information to the app using additional PokéAPIs.
 Write a couple of tests!

  Process:
  - I'm going to make a low-fidelity wireframe for Steps 1 + 2 in Figma, as I feel this could retrospectively inform what my MVP is.

- ### Make Wireframe 👀
+ ### Make Wireframe ✅
  - In Figma.
 Initially using laptop-sized screen for maximum space, but keeping mobile-size in mind.
  - Going to look up Pokémon styling.
 Pokédex is a very specific shape.
 Think more of a basic grid system would be good for Step 1, however.
- - Found Or-Yam's Pokédex on CodePen - could be a good reference point for Step 2? https://dev.to/oryam/css-pokedex-3iln
+ - 🛎️ Found Or-Yam's Pokédex on CodePen - could be a good reference point for Step 2? https://dev.to/oryam/css-pokedex-3iln
  - Ok, have made Low-Fidelity Wireframes for Steps 1 + 2 (found in 'src/images...')

-## Process (6/4/23)
+## Process (6/4/23) 👀

 ### Continuation from Yesterday:
 - Could be helpful to build a component tree?
 Use Miro, perhaps?